 - There were spoiled wines in their collection

 These wine storage issues are caused by the incorrect installation of one of the components (vapor barrier, insulation, wine cellar cooling unit, and door).
 It pays to work with an expert wine cellar installer.
-Below are the causes of wine storage problem
+Below are the causes of the wine storage problem

 1. Not Installing a Vapor Barrier in Your Wine Cellar